-Trump's Choice For New Ethics Chief Wins Praise: 'Somebody Who Plays It By The Book'
+Trump's Choice For Ethics Chief Wins Praise As 'Somebody Who Plays It By The Book'

 President Trump has picked a new chief for the Office of Government Ethics, seven months after the last confirmed head of the agency quit in frustration over his conflicts with the White House.